siyanghao/TriggerBox/README.md

 - flashing and buzzing with a programmed pattern,
 - trigger output sent out simultaneously, gate keeps high.
 - Another Trigger input will disarm the system with a flash, buzz, and trigger output.
-### V3.01: New features added to a specified version with PIV/Laser system
+### V3.01: New features added to work with PIV/Laser system
   - Take inputs from the safety curtain and PTUX to control the gate of the DM laser
   - Armed by push trigger
   - Open the laser gate only if the system is armed and LaVision is ready(PTU output  HIGH)